grozadanut/server-infrastructure/ansible/README.md

 For manager group(group_vars/manager/vars.yml):
 - `enable_https` - whether to enable https through Let's Encrypt, enable this if you have a valid domain; default false
 - `certbot_email` - email for Let's Encrypt registration
-- `mysql_pass` - needed here because mariadb is run as a docker container inside the initial stack

 3. Global variables